Deep Learning for Micro-expression Recognition: A Survey: Datasets

-\textbf{MEVIEW} is real micro-expression dataset.
-The samples in MEVIEW is collected from poker games and TV interviews downloaded from the Internet.
-During the poker game, players need to hide true emotions which lead to the players under stress.
-The high stress scenario is likely to appear MEs.
-However, the MEs are rare as the valuable moments can be cutted during the TV show post production and the camera shot is switched often.
-In total, 31 videos with 16 individuals were collected in the dataset and the average length of videos is 3s.
-The onset and offset frames of the ME were labeled in long videos.
-FACS coding and the emotion types are provided.
+\textbf{MEVIEW} \cite{artnerspotting} is in-the-wild ME dataset.
+The samples in MEVIEW are collected from poker games and TV interviews on the Internet.
+In total, 31 videos from 16 individuals were annotated in the dataset and the average length of videos is three seconds.

-\textbf{MMEW} contains 300 ME and 900 macro-expression samples acted out by the same participants with a larger resolution ($1920\times 1080$ pixels).
-MEs and macro-expressions in MMEW have the same elaborate emotion classes (Happiness, Anger, Surprise, Disgust, Fear, Sadness).
+\textbf{MMEW}~\cite{ben2021video} contains 300 ME and 900 macro-expression samples acted out by the same participants with a larger resolution ($1920\times 1080$ pixels).
+MEs and macro-expressions in MMEW were annotated to the same emotion classes.

-\textbf{The composite dataset}~\cite{see2019megc} is proposed by 2nd Micro-Expression Grand Challenge (MEGC2019).
+\textbf{The composite dataset}~\cite{see2019megc} is proposed by the 2nd Micro-Expression Grand Challenge (MEGC2019).
 The composite dataset merges samples from three spontaneous facial ME datasets: CASME II \cite{Yan2014CASME}, SAMM \cite{davison2018samm}, and SMIC-HS \cite{li2013spontaneous}.
-This is to ensure that the proposed method can achieve promising results on different datasets that have different natures.
-As the annotations in three datasets vary hugely, the composite dataset unifies emotion labels in all three datasets.
-The emotion labels are re-annotated as \textit{positive} (109 samples), \textit{negative} (250 samples), and \textit{surprise} (83 samples).
+This is to facilitate the evaluation of newly developed methods.
+As the annotations in the three datasets vary hugely, the composite dataset unifies emotion labels in all three datasets.
+The emotion labels are re-annotated as \textit{positive}, \textit{negative}, and \textit{surprise}.

-\textbf{The compound micro-expression dataset (CMED)}~\cite{zhao2019convolutional,zhao2020compound} is constructed by combining two basic micro-expressions on the CASME, CASME II, CAS(ME)$^2$, SMIC-HS, and SAMM.
-Specifically, the composited micro-expressions are divided into basic emotional categories: \textit{Negative}, \textit{Positive}, and \textit{Surprised}, and compound emotional categories: \textit{Positively Surprised}, \textit{Negatively Surprised}, \textit{Positively Negative}, and \textit{Negatively Negative}.
-As psychological studies demonstrate that people introduce complex expressions in the daily life, termed as "compound expressions", multiple emotions co-exist in one facial expression \cite{zhao2020compound}.
-Compound expression analysis reflect more complex mental states and more abundant human facial emotions.
+\textbf{The compound micro-expression dataset (CMED)}~\cite{zhao2019convolutional,zhao2020compound} is constructed by combining MEs from the CASME, CASME II, CAS(ME)$^2$, SMIC-HS, and SAMM datasets.
+Specifically, the MEs are divided into basic and compound emotional categories, as shown in Table \ref{dataset}.
+Psychological studies demonstrate that there are usually complex expressions in daily life.
+Multiple emotions co-exist in one FE, termed as ``compound expressions" \cite{zhao2020compound}.
+Compound expression analysis reflects more complex mental states and more abundant human facial emotions.